dpretet/axi-crossbar/doc/architecture.md

 If not used, `srst` needs to remain low; if not used, `aresetn` needs to remain high all the time.

+Each reset input needs to be driven when the core is under reset.
+If not, its behavior is not garanteed.

 Asynchronous reset is the most common option, especially because it simplifies the efforts of the PnR and timing analysis steps.